Oakland – It was a weird chance meeting, tonight.

 “Jogger Joe” did give me permission to put his image out there on Instagram and social media and say that we talked, but that’s it.
 And to make sure there’s no misunderstanding, I asked if I could take the photo, and we set the terms of our engagement.
 The reason’s simple: he has to go back to court.

-But what I experience underscored my belief that this rush to demonize anyone on social media is dangerous.
-I’m not at all saying that what Henry was alledged to have done was an OK thing.
+But what I experienced underscored my belief that this rush to demonize anyone on social media is dangerous.
+I’m not at all saying that what Henry was alleged to have done was an OK thing.
 No. But I am saying we as Americans have to reinstall the desire to forgive people and give them a second chance.
 Social media has become a place where society is too quick to judge people based on nothing more than third-hand words and a video.
 We can’t halp it.
 But it should not be the path toward the allowance of mob rule.
 That would end America.

 One thing I told Henry that I do want to share is this: I said “You know.
 You’re lucky you’re not black.
 If you were a black guy in Oakland, your treatment (by the police and law enforcement) would have been worse.
 I hope you realize that.
 This World’s fucked up like that.
 People thought you were racist.
 (For what he allegedly did with the homeless man Greg’s items.)